greek debt song

 The budget problem of the Greeks, of the Greeks, of the Greeks, are a European pain

-I hope it doesn't spread to Portugal, Portugal, Portugal, Italy or Spain
+We hope it doesn't spread to Portugal, Portugal, Portugal, Italy or Spain

-The ECB and IMF, IMF, IMF, have applied their expertise
+The ECB and IMF, IMF, IMF have applied their expertise

 To keep the European Union, from crumbling, from crumbling, just like feta cheese